MatzJB/Unity-Games/Memory/README.md

 ### Heat haze
-I use "heat haze", which I think make sense, since the cowbor is in the desert after all.
+I use "heat haze", which I think make sense, since the cowboy is in the desert after all.
 I couldn't find any source of information that took me all the way, but Youtube helped me some.
 I had to create this shader twice because Unity crashed hard once and this shader became corrupt.

 ### Lighting up cards
 The light buld bonus will light up the cards from behind when it is triggered.
 This is a simple effect inside my double sided shader triggered by code when the specific bonus is used.